c-blake/nio/db-bench.md

 E.g., you could pretty easily reduce the above query to something like

 ```
-$ nio q -b'gbSetup("id1")' 'gB(\`+=\`)' -ereport id1.Ni v1.Nf
+$ nio q -b'gbSetup("id1", `+=`)' 'gBadd()' -ereport id1.Ni v1.Nf
 ```

-with maybe a `~/.config/nio` file with -p'import groupBy', `import pandasALike` or something like that.
-The idea being some `gB` macro/template might work with any incremental operator, like `adix/stats.MovingStat.push` or whatnot.
+with maybe a `~/.config/nio` file with `-p'import groupBy'` or maybe `import pandasALike` or something like that.
+The idea being some `gB` macro/template might work with any incremental operator, like `+=` or `adix/stats.MovingStat.push` or whatnot and `gbSetup` just sets up some flag that `report` can consult to produce the right thing.

 OR you might Step 6': take the /tmp/qC3D.nim program as a template and hack away at it.

 You could potentially take Step 6'' and do a bunch of in Nim macro abstraction.